Nonprofit-Open-Data-Collective/irs990efile/rdb-tables/README.md

 Ignore all one-to-one tables (T00 or T99).

-Test and validate rdb-build() functions for all one-to-many tables (bolded):
+Test and validate rdb-build() functions for all one-to-many tables (bolded below):
 * Create a sample of 25 organizations and try building each RDB table for the sample.
-* Save your sample so that we can replicate problems you might encounter.
+* Save your sample so that we can replicate problems you might encounter (see dput() in the script below).
 * If the functions work, inspect the table to validate results by comparing values in the table to values reported on the 990 forms.
   - Start from the bottom of the table - you are more likely to detect row noncongruence at the bottom.
   - You can compare against the raw XML form or by looking up the return on [ProPublica's Nonprofit Explorer](https://projects.propublica.org/nonprofits/advanced_search).